sahrishA/Project1BusinessGuide/README.md

 product development, sales, market research, and funding) so you can browse or filter to personalize your experience.**

 Time spent: **15** hours
+---

 ## Required Features

 The following **required** functionality is completed:

 <!-- Make sure to check off completed functionality below -->
-- [x ] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [ X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
-- [x ] **The PostgreSQL database includes a table that matches the data displayed in the web app**
+- [x] **The PostgreSQL database includes a table that matches the data displayed in the web app**
-- [ X] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**
+- [X] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

 The following **optional** features are implemented:

-- [X ] The user can search for items with a specific attribute
+- [X] The user can search for items with a specific attribute

 The following **additional** features are implemented:

 - [ ] List anything else that you added to improve the site's functionality!
+---

 ## Video Walkthrough